Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 ## <a name="dbexplore"></a>Data Exploration and Feature Engineering in SQL Data Warehouse

 In this section, we will perform data exploration and feature generation by running SQL queries directly in the **SQL Server Management Studio** or **Visual Studio**.
-A sample script named **SQLDW.sql** is provided in the **Sample_Scripts** folder.
+A sample script named **SQLDW.sql** is provided on [Github](./SQLDW_Explorations_sql).
 Modify the script to change the database or data table name, if it is different from the default.

 In this exercise, we will: